nodejs/node/doc/api/child_processes.markdown

 In the child the `process` object will have a `send()` method, and `process` will emit objects each time it receives a message on its channel.

 By default the spawned Node process will have the stdin, stdout, stderr associated with the parent's.
 This can be overridden by using the `customFds` option.

+These child Nodes are still whole new instances of V8.
+Assume at least 30ms startup and 10mb memory for each new Node.
+That is, you cannot create many thousands of them.

 ### child.kill(signal='SIGTERM')